kdvolder/spring-blog-2015-03/README.md

 ![props-editor]

 The above screenshot shows a bit of 'messing around' with the content assist and error checking.
-The only propery shown that's really meaningful for our very simple 'error page App' right now is 'server.port'.
+The only propery shown that's really meaningful for our very simple 'error page App' right now is `server.port`.
 Try changing the port in the properties file and it should be picked up automatically when you run the app again.
 However be mindful that **properties overridden in the Launch Configuration take priority over `application.properties`**.
 So you'll have to uncheck or delete the `server.port` property in the Launch Configuration to see the effect.

 ##Making Our App more Interesting

 Let's make our app more interesting.
-Here's what we'll do.
+Here's what we'll do:

 1. Create a 'Hello' rest service that returns a 'greeting' message.
-2. Make the greeting message configurable via Spring properties
+2. Make the greeting message configurable via Spring properties.

-If you define your own properties in the right way then your own user-defined properties get the same 'nice' treatment from the Spring properties editor as the properties defined by Spring Boot itself.
+3. Set up the project so user-defined properties get nice editor support.

 ### Create a simple Hello Rest Service

-To create the rest servce you can follow [this guide][gs-rest].
+To create the rest service you can follow [this guide][gs-rest].
 For this guide we're doing something even simpler and more direct.
 Create a controller class with this code:

 ```java
 package demo;